kubekmonika/customer-churn-analysis-telco-dataset/README.md

-# Predict customer churn of customers
+# Predict churn of customers

 *This is a capstone project made for the Udacity's Data Scientist Nanodegree program.*